waffle-iron/moderndeveloper-questionnaire/encyclopedia/sub.md

 # Sub

-*Sub is an HTML element used to mark up typographical conventions with specific meanings.*
+*Sub defines a portion of writing that appears slightly below, and smaller in size, compared with the original writing.*

-The *sub* element represents a *subscript* that can be used where a *phrasing content* is expected.
+The *sub* is an HTML element used to mark up *typographical conventions* with specific meanings.
+This item represents a *subscript* and it can be used within the document where a *phrasing content* is expected.

 > A subscript is a number, figure, symbol, or indicator that is smaller than their normal line of type and is set slightly below it.<sup>1</sup>